 About accounts and folders in Notes on Mac

-Notes is organised first by Quick Notes, then accounts (iCloud or On My Mac, for example), and then by folders.
+Notes is organized first by Quick Notes, then accounts (iCloud or On My Mac, for example), and then by folders.
 Some folders are automatically created.
-You can’t rename, delete, move or share these folders.
+You can’t rename, delete, move, or share these folders.

 Quick Notes: Only appears if you create a Quick Note.
 See Start a Quick Note.

 All [account]: Only appears if you create your own folders.
 Shows notes from all folders in the account (except the Recently Deleted folder).
 For example, if you use iCloud notes, there’s an All iCloud folder.
 If available, it always appears first within the account.